Stories of the Stone Farm

 The Stone Farm

-Located at Stone and Guinea roads, the last working farm in Dunbarton has been continuously owned and operated by the Stone family since 1809.
+Located at Stone and Guinea roads, the last working farm in Dunbarton was been continuously owned and operated by the Stone family since 1809.

-The campaign to protect this land was spearheaded by Friends of the Stone Farm, which includes the Dunbarton Conservation Commission, Dunbarton Congregational Church and Five Rivers Conservation Trust.
+The campaign to protect this land was spearheaded by Friends of the Stone Farm, which included the Dunbarton Conservation Commission, Dunbarton Congregational Church and Five Rivers Conservation Trust.

 Acquiring a conservation easement on the 200+ acres of the farm means that the land will always be available for farming and forestry -- instead of roads and houses.
 The Five Rivers Conservation Trust will hold the easement and ensure its terms are binding on all future owners.